 When Lego meets Star Wars – the ultimate toy for kids and adults alike.
-The best Lego Star Wars sets are growing, and you can now get some really cool designs that are the perfect gift or purchase for both Lego and Star Wars fans.
+The best Lego Star Wars sets are growing, and you can get some pretty cool designs that are the perfect gift for both Lego and Star Wars fans.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 This beast is like building a monument to your Star Wars love – one that’s a full 33 inches long when built.
 It includes what was once the record for the most pieces of any set Lego had ever made (now beaten twice!) making it ridiculously detailed inside and out – not only is every weird quirk on the Falcon’s exterior lovingly recreated, but you can open sections to reveal the cockpit, seating area (complete with holo-chess table) and more inside.

 It comes with extra parts so you can make it resemble the original-series design, or update for the new films – and it comes with a great range of minifigures for both eras, too.
 If you want to see how it compares in detail with the only other set that's equal in scope, we've got a Lego Millennium Falcon vs Lego Imperial Star Destroyer guide.